Siliguri Corridor: Vulnerability mitigation by India

-Connectivity and logistics
+Connectivity

 India has embarked on a slew of projects.
 These include the construction of India-China Border Roads, where, as of 2024, multiple phases of border roads have been constructed, and Advance Landing Grounds (ALGs), such as the Nyoma Advanced Landing Ground, which is nearing completion as of 2024.
-Other projects include Northeastern India connectivity and Look-East transnational connectivity projects including BIMSTEC and BBIN to create multiple alternatives to Silliguri corridor, including through Bangladesh and the sea.
+Other projects include Northeastern India connectivity and Look-East transnational connectivity projects including BIMSTEC and BBIN to create multiple alternatives to the Silliguri corridor, including through Bangladesh and the sea.

-All land transportation between the rest of India and its far northeastern states uses this corridor.
+All land transportation between the rest of India and its far northeastern states use this corridor.
 The route has a major broad gauge railway line.
 Electrification of this double-track corridor is in progress with assistance from the Central Organization for Railway Electrification (CORE).
 Additionally, the old metre gauge line (recently converted to a 1.676 m broad-gauge line) connects Siliguri Junction with Islampur in the North Dinajpur district of West Bengal, via Bagdogra (the only airport of national interest in the corridor) and the bordering towns of Adhikari, Galgalia, Thakurganj, Naxalbari and Taiabpur with Nepal.
 As of 2024, to reduce dependence on the Siliguri Corridor, India is planning to build railway lines through Jogbani in Bihar, which would enter Biratnagar in Nepal and then connect with New Mal Junction in West Bengal.
-India is also developing railway lines through Bangladesh, which includes constructing new railway tracks and the gauge conversion of existing railway tracks, in order to reduce dependance on the Siliguri Corridor, as of 2024.
+In 2024, India also began developing railway lines through Bangladesh; this project includes the construction of new railway tracks and the gauge conversion of existing railway tracks, in order to reduce dependence on the Siliguri Corridor.

 As of 2024, there is no free-trade agreement between Bangladesh and India.
-The Tetulia Corridor, an alternative to the Siliguri Corridor, is proposed under Article VIII of the India–Bangladesh Trade Agreement 1980, which states that "The two governments agree to make mutually beneficial arrangements for the use of their waterways, railways and roadways for commerce between the two countries and for passage of goods between two places in one country through the territory of the other".
+The Tetulia Corridor, an alternative to the Siliguri Corridor, is proposed under Article VIII of the 1980 India–Bangladesh Trade Agreement, which states that "The two governments agree to make mutually beneficial arrangements for the use of their waterways, railways and roadways for commerce between the two countries and for passage of goods between two places in one country through the territory of the other".
 However, the opening of the Tetulia Corridor is still being discussed politically as of 2019.

 Security

+The threat of a Chinese advance is still considered by Indian planners.
+A Chinese military advance of less than 130 km would cut off Bhutan, part of West Bengal and all of Northeast India, an area containing almost 50 million people.
+This situation arose in 1962 during the war between India and China.
+The security threat to this corridor was heightened during the 2017 Doklam incident.
+The probability of China cutting off seven states in northeast India has been questioned.
+The Indian Army has said that the Siliguri Corridor is the Army's strongest defensive line.